rundeck/docs/docs/learning/howto/migrate-to-mysql.md

 >Note: make sure to click the final link that is presented to download the file.

-Save each project archive file (named "[project name]-XXXX.rdproject.jar") in a place you can upload it later. in a safe place.
+Save each project archive file (named "[project name]-XXXX.rdproject.jar") in a safe place.
 They will be needed in a future step.

 ## Backup Rundeck data